-Since 2004, managers of Village Halls have been required to take reasonable steps to adapt premises so that people with disabilities do not find it impossible or unreasonably difficult to use the service.
-The Hall facilities are all at ground level and the existing wide front entrance allows access for a wheelchair.
+Since 2004, managers of village halls have been required to take reasonable steps to adapt premises so that people with disabilities do not find it impossible or unreasonably difficult to use the service.
+The hall facilities are all at ground level and the existing wide front entrance allows access for a wheelchair.

-Due to the age of the Tyninghame Hall and conservation requirements, it has not been easy to meet current disability legislative requirements.
-However in 2021 as part of the refurbishment programme, the TVHCC installed unisex toilets and a single toilet with easy access for those in a wheelchair or with mobility restriction.
+Due to the age of the Tyninghame hall and conservation requirements it has not been possible to fully meet current disability legislative requirements.
+However in 2021 as part of the refurbishment programme, the TVHCC installed new toilet facilities and a single toilet with easy access for those in a wheelchair or with mobility restriction.
 Further improvements will be considered such as: -

-- Wall mounted baby changing facilities in the easy access toilet. - · Hearing loops for those with sensory impairment.
+- Wall mounted baby changing facilities in the easy access toilet - Hearing loops for those with sensory impairment